eis/minimal-di/README.md

 }
 ```

-or use a Spring-style javaconfig class:
+or use a Spring-style javaconfig class (version 1.1):

 ```java
 public static void main(String args[]) {